hyperledger/besu/docs/community/community-membership.md

 - Have made multiple contributions to the project or community.
 Contribution may include, but is not limited to:
     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub
-    - Contributing community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
+    - Contributing to community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to [pantheon-dev@pegasys.tech]
 - Joined [Pantheon Gitter]
 - Browsed [Pantheon Wiki]